-In a new study, the team found low muscle mass in arms and legs can heighten mortality risk after 65.
+In a recent study, researchers found that low muscle mass in arms and legs can heighten mortality risk after 65.

 They found evaluating body composition, especially muscle mass in arms and legs, can be an effective way of predicting longevity in people over 65 years of age.